mtdanta/Academic-Work/README.md

 ## 1. Research Projects

 This section contains my formal research and departmental collaborations ("Alumno Interno").
+You can browse the full directory of projects here: [📂 View All Projects](Projects/).

 ### ➡️ [Current] Advanced Topics in Topology & Group Theory
 * **Description:** A guided study regarding advanced algebraic invariants, complementing the standard undergraduate curriculum.